3P-Technologies/cocon_client/README.md

 ## 🧰 Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to report issues, submit patches and extend the parser with new models.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to report issues, submit patches, and extend the parser with new models.
+By contributing, you agree to the dual-licensing model (LGPL-3.0-or-later or Commercial) described in the contributing guidelines.

 ---

 ## 📄 License

-This project is licensed under the **GNU AGPL v3 or later**.
-See [LICENSE](./LICENSE) for details.
+This project is dual-licensed:

+- **Open Source License:**
+  GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).
+  See [LICENSE](./LICENSE) for the full license text.

+- **Commercial License:**
+  Available for organizations that cannot, or prefer not to, comply with LGPL terms.
+This option allows use in closed-source projects under custom terms.
+  Contact **3P Technologies S.r.l.** at **contact@trepi.it / www.trepi.it**
+  for details.

 ---